rabbitmq/diy-kubernetes-examples/gke/README.md

 Do not deploy the Stateful Set yet.
 We will need to create a few other Kubernetes resources before we can tie everything together in the Stateful Set.

-## Create a Service For Clustering
+## Create a Service For Clustering and CLI Tools

 The Stateful Set definition can reference a Service which gives the Pods of the Stateful Set their network identity.
 Here, we are referring to the [`v1.StatefulSet.Spec.serviceName` property](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#statefulsetspec-v1-apps).